-We have audited the financial statements of Hall Family Foundation (the Foundation), which comprise the statements of financial position-modified cash basis as of December 31, 2022 and 2021, the related statements of activities and changes in net assets-modified cash basis for the years then ended, and the related notes to the financial statements.
+We have audited the financial statements of Hall Family Foundation (the Foundation), which comprise the statements of financial position-modified cash basis as of December 31, 2023 and 2022, the related statements of activities and changes in net assets-modified cash basis for the years then ended, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as of December 31, 2022 and 2021, and the changes in its net assets for the years then ended in accordance with modified cash basis of accounting described in Note 1.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as of December 31, 2023 and 2022, and the changes in its net assets for the years then ended in accordance with the modified cash basis of accounting described in Note 1.